zmwtf1/Panther-Admin/readme.md

 # Update Log

-**Panther Admin V1.5**
+**Panther Admin V1.6**

-- This update brings a prefix update, this allows you to use a custom prefix to customize your experience even more.
+- Fixed a UI bug where the title was bigger than the GUI.

+- Replaced notification system with a less annoying one.

+- Removed unnecessary notifications.

+- Added Riot Gamepass support.